How to Read a Bazi Chart

 Step 5: Identify the Ten Gods (十神)

-Same element, same polarity — competitors, peers, independence
+Same element, same polarity: peers, self-reference, competition

 Step 6: Read the Luck Pillars (大运)